Table of Contents

 Board review style answer #1

-While specifying the pattern of atypical ductal hyperplasia is not important clinically or necessary in the pathology report, recognizing key features and patterns is important in making the diagnosis.
-Atypical ductal hyperplasia is defined by having some but not all features of low grade ductal carcinoma in situ, with low volume or size (≤ 2 spaces or only portion of involved space involved or ≤ 2 mm in overall size).
+While specifying the pattern of atypical ductal hyperplasia is not clinically important or necessary in the pathology report, recognizing key features and patterns is important in making the diagnosis.
+Atypical ductal hyperplasia is defined by having some but not all features of low grade ductal carcinoma in situ, with low volume or size (≤ 2 spaces or including only a portion of the involved space or ≤ 2 mm in overall size).
 Common patterns of atypical ductal hyperplasia include cribriform, micropapillary and solid.
 Flat patterns are more in keeping with the diagnosis of flat epithelial atypia.
-The example above has short, club shaped micropapillae characteristic of the micropapillary pattern of atypical ductal hyperplasia.
+The example above has short, club shaped micropapillae, characteristic of the micropapillary pattern of atypical ductal hyperplasia.

 Comment Here